-A Senior Litigator is likely to have handled several types of personal injury litigation, may well specialise in certain fields, and is likely to run cases which are predominantly the more complex and higher value cases.
+A Senior Litigator is likely to have handled several types of personal injury litigation, may well specialise in certain fields, and is likely to run cases which are predominantly the more complex and higher value cases in the High Court or higher value County Court Cases.
+A Senior Litigator is also likely to have had experience of running or supervising lower value cases.